 - Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins

-Centralized clinical operations (data collection and management, biostatistics, clinical trial accrual, supervision of research protocols) will be based at the Cleveland Clinic Taussig Cancer Institute.
+Centralized clinical operations (data collection and management, biostatistics, clinical trial accrual, supervision of research protocols) are based at the Cleveland Clinic Taussig Cancer Institute.

 “We are extremely pleased to work in partnership with AA&MDSIF and these six outstanding Consortium members.
 This collaborative endeavor reflects Mr. Evans’ desire to support the highest quality MDS research which will lead to improve treatment for patients and ultimately to find a cure”, said an Evans Foundation trustee.

-The Consortium will be co-chaired by Mikkael Sekeres, MD, MS of the the Cleveland Clinic Taussig Cancer Institute and Guillermo Garcia-Manero, MD of the MD Anderson Cancer Center, who will provide oversight and direct for all scientific matters.
-The Consortium will be administered by AA&MDSIF.
+The Consortium is co-chaired by Mikkael Sekeres, MD, MS of the the Cleveland Clinic Taussig Cancer Institute and Guillermo Garcia-Manero, MD of the MD Anderson Cancer Center, who will provide oversight and direct for all scientific matters.
+The Consortium is administered by AA&MDSIF.

-The Consortium will conduct Phase I and Phase II clinical trials along with pilot studies to identify and confirm new treatments and therapies for MDS.
-Working collaboratively to develop and implement a clinical research agenda, the six institutions will then be able to pursue that agenda more rapidly and effectively than has ever been done previously in MDS clinical research.
+The Consortium conducts Phase I and Phase II clinical trials along with pilot studies to identify and confirm new treatments and therapies for MDS.
+Working collaboratively to develop and implement a clinical research agenda, the six institutions are able to pursue that agenda more rapidly and effectively than has ever been done previously in MDS clinical research.

-Each of the six institutions will receive support for a principal investigator, clinical research nurse, data manager, and a clinical research fellow.
-Known as “Edward P. Evans Fellows”, each fellow will have the opportunity to work, learn, and grow in a truly collaborative environment, and will likely become the MDS clinical research leaders of the future.
+Each of the six institutions receives support for a principal investigator, clinical research nurse, data manager, and a clinical research fellow.
+Known as “Edward P. Evans Fellows”, each fellow has the opportunity to work, learn, and grow in a truly collaborative environment, and will likely become the MDS clinical research leaders of the future.

 We are extremely grateful to the Edward P. Evans Foundation for their vision and support in making the MDS Clinical Research Consortium a reality.
-Their support along with the commitment, dedication, and expertise represented by the six Consortium institutions, and the AA&MDSIF, will create a new direction for MDS clinical research, leading to better treatments for MDS patients.
+Their support along with the commitment, dedication, and expertise represented by the six Consortium institutions, and the AA&MDSIF, has created a new direction for MDS clinical research, leading to better treatments for MDS patients.
 This effort is nothing less than revolutionary.